Virtual Machines (VMs)

 XCP-ng vs XenServer toolsβ

-There exist two sets of Windows guest tools compatible with XCP-ng: XCP-ng's Windows Guest Tools and XenServer's Windows Guest Tools.
+There are two sets of Windows guest tools compatible with XCP-ng: XCP-ng Windows Guest Tools and Citrix XenServer VM Tools for Windows.

 XCP-ng Windows Guest Toolsβ